averagebagelenjoyer/NoShiPasswords/README.md

 go to the [wiki](https://github.com/averagebagelenjoyer/NSP/wiki/How-To-Use) to learn out to use NoShiPasswords.

+> *Note: I am definitely not the greatest at programming, and this project definitely has some spaghetti code.
+I would like to say this is work in progress, and hopefully will be imrpoved over time.*

 ## features
 > *Note: The text in the parentheses is the current status of said feature.*